samuelkanyingi/quiz_web_app/README.md

 * User Authentication: Secure login and registration
 * Deck creation
-* Question and answer management
+* Question and answer management quiz taking
-Quiz taking

 ## Contributing
 * Please Submit a pull request to add a new feature
-* Open an issue an issue for improvements
+* Open an issue  for improvements

 ## License
 This project is licensed under the MIT license